|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 Discovery World Trekking is a Nepal government-authorized, licensed, bonded trek and tour operator providing its services for over a decade.

-We are members of the Trekking Agency Association of Nepal (TAAN) and Nepal Mountaineering Association (NMA).
+We are members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
 Therefore, you can book the Discovery World Trekking trips with confidence.

 We require a 10 percent advance for confirming trek booking.
 You can pay 10 percent advance through bank transfer, Western Union, and online through our website.
 You can pay the remaining amount once you arrive in Nepal in cash or by bank transfer or credit card.
 Furthermore, we will email you the payment details - including modes of payment.